paritytech/substrate-up/README.md

 Once you have your local node up and running using the `substrate-node-new` script, you can add more modules to your runtime using the `substrate-module-new` script.

-The `substrate-module-new` script creates a new module based on a [template module](https://raw.githubusercontent.com/paritytech/substrate/gd-node-template-demo/node-template/runtime/src/template.rs).
+The `substrate-module-new` script creates a new runtime module based on a [template](https://github.com/paritytech/substrate/blob/master/node-template/runtime/src/template.rs).
 This gives you a ready-to-hack runtime module with all necessary imports, entry-points and sample tests.
 We recommend using this script to create new modules, specially for users who are just getting started with Substrate, as it also gives you good information on how a typical Substrate runtime module is structured.

 To use the `substrate-module-new` script,